ministryofjustice/security-guidance/policies/equipment-reassignment-guide.md

 ## Leased equipment

 Managers should ensure that any equipment that is leased has a data destruction clause written into the contract.
 Under such an arrangement, the supplier will ensure that data is wiped when it is returned.
-For an example of a data destruction clause, see section 11 of the [Modern Security Clause for formal MoJ promises (Contracts)](https://docs.google.com/document/d/1EOTFobaoN_GaXrRBdF-HbN5DVSvRh29APPbzAadssoQ/edit#heading=h.e9v4unsig6qa) FIXME - Tom this may not be visible to the whole of MoJ.
+For an example of a data destruction clause, see section 11 of the [Modern Security Clause for formal MoJ promises (Contracts)](https://docs.google.com/document/d/1EOTFobaoN_GaXrRBdF-HbN5DVSvRh29APPbzAadssoQ/edit?usp=sharing)

 ## Contact details